What is Remote Surveillance

 The trick is to use video and other metrics to identify what successful employees are doing right, and then leverage that as a training and feedback tool.
 You want your employees to feel like video is making their hard work and dedication more appreciated, rather than being used as a way to constantly peer over their shoulder.

-2. Video Protects You from Liability
+3. Video and Remote Surveillance Protects You from Liability

 Another huge benefit you might not initially consider when looking at video surveillance is the protection it offers you and your employees in the case of liability.
 So many of these instances can boil down to a he-said-she-said, so having a video record to back you up can be invaluable.